 The Museum is where you find that picture, that plat book, that yearbook or newspaper clipping you’ve been looking for.

 Our area has a unique and fascinating history to document, including tales from the Coeur d’Alene and Spokane tribes, missionary priests and homesteaders.

 We’ve collected an array of historical documents to help you conduct research on your family, your property or your school project.

-Our research staff is available to help and guide you at a flat charge of $25 (reproductions and photocopies not included*).
-Contact our research staff at firstname.lastname@example.org or by calling (509) 922-4570.
+Our research staff is available by appointment only to help and guide you at a flat charge of $35, which includes documents, deeds, etc. Contact our research staff at firstname.lastname@example.org or by calling (509) 922-4570.